Getting ready to board Aloha Airlines

 “My partner,” I said, as he jumped out of the Carmen Ghia with a big green suitcase full of props.

-By the time I had poured muriatic acid on the piece of aluminum and we all watched it burn through the metal, I could tell that the Tanakas were just dying to cover the outside of their little ranch house with vinyl.
+By the time I had poured muriatic acid on the piece of aluminum and we watched it burn through the metal, I could tell that the Tanakas were dying to cover the outside of their little house with vinyl.

-“Just give me your okay. here,” Kam said, sliding the papers across the Tanaka’s coffee table.
+“Just give me your okay. here,” Kam said, sliding some papers across the coffee table.

 Okay.

-The Tanakas signed - I mean, okayed - the papers and Kam packed the wood and aluminum and vinyl back into the green suitcase.
+The Tanakas signed - I mean, okayed - the papers and Kam packed everything back into the suitcase.
+We had an order for $3000 worth of vinyl siding.

 $300 was a lot of money to me back in those days.
-I was going to be rich!
-My boyfriend and I went out to dinner that night at Mike's Beef and Grog, thanks to the Tanakas and their new vinyl siding.
+My boyfriend and I went out to dinner that night at Mike's Beef and Grog, thanks to the Tanakas and their new siding.

 But when I went to work the following day, only the secretary was in the office.